How to make a boys bow-tie, pinwheel style.

-Start with 2 strips of contrasting fabric 16 inch x 1 inch.
-Sew the strips together to form the boys bow-tie band.
-Leave a small opening and turn out with a pencil or safety pin.
-Press and finish off by stitching small circles of Velcro, or a hook & eye on each band end.
+First start with 2 strips of contrasting fabric, 16in X 1in.
+Sew the strips together to form the baby bow tie band.
+Leave a small opening and turn inside out with a pencil or safety pin.
+Press and finish off by stitching circles of Velcro, or a hook & eye to each band end.

 Take the fabric for the actual bow and cut it down to 11 x 1.5 inches.
 Fold the fabric inwards towards the back, 1/4 of the way in on each side, fabric glue or stitch to hold into place.

 To make the pinwheel, I followed the same steps as the paper pinwheel tutorial.
-Take a piece of fabric cut to a 1.5 inch square.
+Take a piece of fabric cut to a 1.5-inch square.
 Make cuts in all four corners, then begin folding in towards the center.
 Fabric glue or stitch the corners into the center.
-When finished hand stitch to attach the pinwheel to the boys bow-tie band.
+When finished hand stitch to attach the pinwheel to the DIY baby boy’s bow-tie band.

-Cut 1/4 inch piece of fabric that matches your boys bow-tie.
+Cut 1/4 inch piece of fabric that matches your baby boy bow tie DIY.
 Use a dab of fabric glue and center it directly on top of your pinwheel to finish it off.

 Details: I left all of the exposed ends of fabric loose for this bow-tie.
 The roughness lent a little extra boyish charm to the piece.
 To make yours extra perfect, or if you have lots of free time- you could hem all the edges;)

-Or make a bunch for fun party favors that will be joyfully received.
+Or make a bunch of baby boy bow ties for fun party favors that will be joyfully received.

 how stinkin cute!
 I love it!